 Are all formatted according to your preferred style?

 Because I use Microsoft Word’s Tracked Changes feature, you will easily spot my edits.
 You can then review and selectively incorporate my suggested edits.
-I apply your preferences, the Chicago Manual of Style (commonly used in book publishing), and my own editorial judgment to make decisions.
-My aim is to balance being too strict and too permissive, to maintain the flexibility that best serves your work.
+Unless you tell me otherwise, I apply your preferences, the Chicago Manual of Style (commonly used in book publishing), and my own editorial judgment to make decisions.
+My aim is to balance being neither too strict nor too permissive, to maintain the flexibility that best serves your work.

 I will mark your manuscript with proofreader symbols and comments in the margins.
 Note that proofreading is not a substitute for copyediting.